SilentT19/addons/nginx_proxy/DOCS.md

 If enabled, configure Nginx with a list of IP addresses directly from Cloudflare that will be used for `set_real_ip_from` directive Nginx config.
 This is so the `ip_ban_enabled` feature can be used and work correctly in /config/customize.yaml.

+### Option `halistenport` (optional)

+If set, configure Nginx with the proxy_pass to another port if you configured your HomeAssistant with different port.
+Default: `8123`

 ## Known issues and limitations

 - By default, port 80 is disabled in the add-on configuration in case the port is needed for other components or add-ons like `emulated_hue`.